Skip to content

 This will generate a UTC-<time>-<address> keystore file.

-Move the generated keystore file to the Bor configuration directory:
+Move the generated keystore file to the Bor configuration directory using the following command:

 mv ./UTC-<time>-<address> /var/lib/bor/data/keystore